 Even as the volume of discrete, individual data points increases (and will continue to do so), the real value – the real bottom-line, business-defining ROI – comes from the connections between the data that’s collected.

 Got 2 million Facebook likes?
 Great.
 Got 2000 committed shoppers to your ecommerce site?
 Super.
 But are you connecting who likes your Facebook page with who’s most likely to shop next?
 Are you drawing the relationships (or even able to draw the relationships) between Facebook promotions and purchased items from your most loyal shoppers?

 2k, 2M or 2B – the number doesn’t matter if you’re not making the connection.

-We live in an ever-more-connected world, and data relationships, will only increase in years to come.
-If your business is to succeed in a highly connected world, you must learn to leverage those connections for all they’re worth – but you’ll need the right technology.
+We live in an ever-more-connected world, and these critical data relationships (a.k.a. connected data), will only increase in years to come.
+If your team is going to succeed, you’ve got to leverage those connections for all they’re worth – but you’ll need the right technology.

 With so many systems built on relational databases or aggregate NoSQL stores, you may not know of a third option that outperforms them both: graph databases.

 In this Graph Databases for Beginners blog series, I’ll take you through the basics of graph technology assuming you have little (or no) background in the space.
 Last week, we tackled why graph technology is the future.